 Sales Policy and New Owner Information

-Please feel free to contact us to be on the waiting list for a specific breeding(s) and we will let you know if we end up with what you are looking for.
-We no longer keep a non-specific waiting list.
+Please feel free to contact us to be on the waiting list for a specific goat(s) or a goat from a specific breeding(s) and we will let you know if we end up with what you are looking for.
+We no longer keep a non-specific waiting list or a waiting list for pet wethers.
+Wethers are sold on a first come, first served basis only.
+We do not keep a waiting list for pets.
 Our Facebook group, Crosby Lake Farm, will provide the most up to date information in regards to what is available.

 The remaining balance must be paid in cash at pick up.
-Do not arrive to the farm with a check, PayPal, or other method of payment.
+Do not arrive with a check, PayPal, or other method of payment.
 Cash is all that will be accepted.

 Kids will be sold on bottles only.
 We do not dam raise for buyers.
 We will be happy to bottle feed your kid(s) at our boarding rate of $5 per day, per kid plus the cost of milk/supplements/vaccines/other routine maintenance.
 Kids will go home on goat milk, cow milk, or a combination of the two.
 You will be given enough of what is being used to slowly transition to the milk of your choosing.
 Our first choice is goat milk, with cow milk coming in at a close second.
 We do not recommend replacers of any kind or goat milk from untested animals.
 If you chose either of those options, we will not be available for advice on further care.
 We use red Pritchard teats and/or human baby bottles with an x cut in the nipple and suggest buyers having both on hand when bringing home goat kid(s).